-Autumn Term: Students will continue to develop and extend their communication skills and understanding of basic information about themselves, their families and will revise free time activities and the future tense..
+Autumn Term: Students will develop and extend their communication skills using three tenses on the topic of free time activities.

-Spring Term: During this term students will study how to describe holiday activities and their dream holidays; they will learn the past tense, revise future plans and talk about why they learn languages.
+Spring Term: During this term students will study how to describe holiday activities and talk about a past holiday.
+They will talk about why they learn languages.